Malapascua islanD

 In Maya: The public boats may try and get you to pay the highest price they can.
 Boats have no fixed schedule and will leave when they are full and they have enough paying customers to justify the crossing.
 If you are happy to wait until the boat is full this should not be a problem.
 If you want to leave right away, be prepared to pay extra to account for the missing bodies.
 Beware of scams in Maya and don’t pay more that 2,500 for a boat crossing unless it it bad weather.

 In Malapascua: avoid the ‘commissioners’ that meet the boat in Malapascua.
-They are paid to take you to certain businesses and may give false information about everyone else.
+They are paid to take you to certain businesses and may not know or give info about ay other businesses.
+TSD does not pay commissioners.

 Please note that whilst we make every effort to keep information up to date, details may change at any time, so you should double check if you have a flight to catch or other deadline.